palaeoware/repoconventions/README.md

 ### Contributor license agreement

 Contributors to Palaeoware repositories agree to reassign the copyright of their contributions to the maintainers of the package.
-Please see the Contributor license agreemen, and [relevant discussions for R packages](https://r-pkgs.org/license.html).
+Please see the Contributor license agreement, and [relevant discussions for R packages](https://r-pkgs.org/license.html).

 ### Code of Conduct